Megistaspis

-History
+History of discovery

-The type specimen of Megistaspis, M. (Megistaspis) limbata, was described as Trilobites limbatus by Christian Boeck in 1838.
-In 1851, Nils Peter Angelin moved Trilobites limbatus, along with Entomostracites extenuatus and Asaphus heros, to the new genus Megalaspis and erected several new species, including Megalaspis gigas, Megalaspis explanata, and Megalaspis planilimbata.
+The type species of Megistaspis, M. (Megistaspis) limbata, was described as Trilobites limbatus by Norwegian zoologist Christian Boeck in 1838.
+In 1851, Swedish paleontologist Nils Peter Angelin moved Trilobites limbatus, along with Entomostracites extenuatus and Asaphus heros, to the new genus Megalaspis and erected several new species, including Megalaspis gigas, Megalaspis explanata, and Megalaspis planilimbata.

-In 1956, Valdar Jaanusson recognized that the name Megalaspis was preoccupied by the fish genus Megalaspis, named by Pieter Bleeker earlier in 1851.
+In 1956, Estonian-Swedish geologist Valdar Jaanusson recognized that the name Megalaspis was preoccupied by the fish genus Megalaspis, named by Pieter Bleeker earlier in 1851.
 He therefore erected the genus Megistaspis to replace Megalaspis, choosing the name, which is Greek for "largest shield", to be as similar to the old name Megalaspis as possible.
-Jaanusson created two subgenera: M. (Megistaspis) and M. (Megistaspidella), as well as suggesting the existence of a third group which he called the M. planilimbata group.
+Jaanusson created two subgenera: M. (Megistaspis) to accommodate forms with a strongly convex thoracic rachis and triangular cephalon, and M. (Megistaspidella) to accommodate later forms with a flat thoracic rachis and elongate cephalon, as well as suggesting the existence of a third group, composed of early forms with a somewhat flat thoracic rachis but semicircular cephalon, which he called the M. planilimbata group.

-Also in 1956, Torsten E. Tjernvik moved Megistaspis planilimbata to the subgenus Plesiomegalaspis (Plesiomegalaspis) and erected the new species Plesiomegalaspis estonica, Plesiomegalaspis norvegica, and Plesiomegalaspis scutata in addition to creating the new subgenus Plesiomegalaspis (Ekeraspis) to accommodate Megalaspis heroides and his new species Plesiomegalaspis armata.
+Also in 1956, Scandinavian paleontologist Torsten E. Tjernvik moved Megistaspis planilimbata to the subgenus Plesiomegalaspis (Plesiomegalaspis) and erected the new species Plesiomegalaspis estonica, Plesiomegalaspis norvegica, and Plesiomegalaspis scutata in addition to creating the new subgenus Plesiomegalaspis (Ekeraspis), containing forms with a long pygidial spine and deep posterior border furrow of the cephalon, to accommodate Megalaspis heroides and his new species Plesiomegalaspis armata.

-In 1976, E. A. Balashova split the genus Megistaspis into several genera as part of the family Megistaspisidae, which also included Plesiomegalaspis and several other genera.
-Balashova (1976) created several new genera: she created the genus Paramegistaspis to accommodate P. planilimbata, P. estonica, P. norvegica, P. scutata and their relatives and the genus Rhinoferus to accommodate M. hyorrhina and its relatives.
+In 1976, Soviet paleontologist E. A. Balashova split the genus Megistaspis into several genera as part of the family Megistaspisidae, which also included Plesiomegalaspis and several other genera.
+Balashova (1976) created several new genera: she created the genus Paramegistaspis, comprising forms previously within the M. planilimbata group, to accommodate P. planilimbata, P. estonica, P. norvegica, P. scutata and their relatives and the genus Rhinoferus, composed of forms with a large swelling on the glabella, to accommodate M. hyorrhina and its relatives.
 In addition, M. (Megistaspidella) was split into the genus Megistaspidella and P. (Ekeraspis) was split into the genus Ekeraspis.
+In 1983, B. T. Wandås created the subgenus M. (Heraspis), containing forms with a wide cephalon and a long pygidial spine, to accommodate two species: M. heroica and M. laticauda.

-However, in 1995, Arne Thorshøj Nielsen demoted the genera Megistaspidella, Paramegistaspis, Rhinoferus, and Ekeraspis to subgenera of Megistaspis, giving Megistaspis six subgenera: Megistaspis, Megistaspidella, Paramegistaspis, Rhinoferus, Ekeraspis, and the additional subgenus Heraspis, erected by B. T. Wandås in 1983.
+In 1995, Danish paleontologist Arne Thorshøj Nielsen demoted the genera Megistaspidella, Paramegistaspis, Rhinoferus, and Ekeraspis to subgenera of Megistaspis, giving Megistaspis six subgenera: Megistaspis, Megistaspidella, Paramegistaspis, Rhinoferus, Ekeraspis, and Heraspis.
 Heraspis was subsequently subsumed into Megistaspidella by Hansen, 2009.